AkiliLab/k8s/README.md

 # k8s
-Contains all kubernetes deployment configuration for database and service to IBM Cloud
+Contains all kubernetes deployment configuration for database and services.